How do we fight wildfires as temperatures rise? – DW – 07/18/2023

 Also known as hazard reduction, these backburning strategies "are very effective at reducing the intensity and severity of fire," according to Victor Resco de Dios, professor of forest engineering at Spain's University of Lleida.

-In Europe, and especially countries around the Mediterranean like Greece experiencing more severe summer wildfires, Resco de Dios suggests that "substantial hazard reduction" will demand prescribed burning across 1.5 million hectares (3.7 million acres) of land.
+With Europe, and especially countries around the Mediterranean like Greece, experiencing more severe summer wildfires, Resco de Dios suggests that "substantial hazard reduction" will demand prescribed burning across 1.5 million hectares (3.7 million acres) of land.

 First Nations people in the US and Australia were using a form of controlled burning to reduce flammable vegetation for thousands of years before Europeans invaded.

-Note: This article was first published in August 2022 and was updated on July 18, 2023 with reporting on current wildfires.